1435thunder/Lightweaver_Initiative/OrbitalReflectorProject/Engineering & Assembly Section.md

 '''
 📄 PHASE 1: WHITEPAPER SECTION — MANUFACTURING & ORBITAL ASSEMBLY

-This first technical section will anchor your idea into engineering reality so anyone—from NASA to garage tinkerers—can visualize, improve, and replicate the vision.
+This first technical section will anchor the idea into engineering reality so anyone—from NASA to garage tinkerers—can visualize, improve, and replicate the vision.

 🧱 SECTION TITLE: